giotto-ai/gtda-challenge-2020/README.md

 Please have a look at the [example_notebook.ipynb](https://github.com/giotto-ai/gtda-challenge-2020/blob/master/example/example_notebook.ipynb) in the */example* folder.

+## Subscription to the challenge
+Anyone can take part to the challenge and participation is totally free: it is enough to send a PR (see [the section below](#submission-procedure)) and accept the CLA to be considered amongst the participants.

 ## A few rules
 1. There are no constraints on the data type to be used
 2. The dataset has to be public or publishable
 3. The code shall use the ```latest``` versions of all its dependencies and run using **Python 3.8**
-4. [Giotto-tda](https://github.com/giotto-ai/giotto-tda) has to play a central role in tha analysis
+4. [Giotto-tda](https://github.com/giotto-ai/giotto-tda) has to play a central role in the analysis
 5. Performance: the Jupyter notebooks will be automatically tested when the PR is submitted.
-Their running time shall not exceed the 15 minutes on the GitHub Actions machines (some tolerance margin can be applied to this fifth rule).
+Their running time shall not exceed the 15 minutes on the GitHub Actions machines (some tolerance margin can be applied to this fifth rule)
+6. For a PR to be acceptable, all the automatic tests have to pass and the CLA has to be accepted by the submitter.
+An acceptable PR automatically subscribes the submitter to the challenge

 ## Submission procedure
 1. The first step is to fork this repository